 To give it a nice zombie touch, I dipped each of their finger tips in the black and had them slide their fingers down the edge of the shirt.

 I first just carefully poured out blood streams in various spots on the shirt, and then used a plastic spoon and toothbrush to add gory, blood-splattering detail.

 Although I felt a bit like Dexter while doing this, the fake blood added the perfect finishing touch to our t-shirts.

-For my makeup look, I kept it pretty simple in dirtying up the face with the same black, brown, and burgundy eyeshadow shades from this palette that I used on the t-shirt, and worked this into different crevices on my face, neckline, and shoulder.
+For my zombie makeup look, I kept it pretty simple in dirtying up the face with the same black, brown, and burgundy eyeshadow shades from this eyeshadow palette that I used on the t-shirt, and worked this into different crevices on my face, neckline, and shoulder.

 To make my eyes look a little bruised I incorporated a little bit of deep purple and green around the eyes.
 I also used some light gray cream makeup on my lips.